istio/istio.io/README.md

 You should run `scripts/linters.sh` prior to checking in your changes.
 This will run 3 tests:

-- HTML proofing, which ensures all your links are valid along with other checks.
+* HTML proofing, which ensures all your links are valid along with other checks.

-- Spell checking.
-If errors are reported, you either need to correct the errors, or add new works to the exception dictionary which is in the file `./.spelling`.
+* Spell checking.

-- Style checking, which makes sure your markdown file complies with some common style rules.
+* Style checking, which makes sure your markdown file complies with some common style rules.

+If you get a spelling error, you have three choices to address it:

+* It's a real typo, so fix your markdown.

+* It's a command/field/symbol name, so stick some `backticks` around it.

+* It's really valid, so go add the word to the .spelling file at the root of the repo.

 ## Versions and releases